Azure/ADX-in-a-Day-Lab1/README.md

 You are investigating an incident and wish to review only several columns of the dataset. <br>
 Write a query to get only specific desired columns: Timestamp, ClientRequestId, Level, Message.
 Take arbitrary 10 records.

-**Question**: If we have to change ClientRequestId column from string to guid datatype, what the function we use?
+**Question**: If we have to change ClientRequestId column from string to guid datatype, what is the function we should use?

 Example result:
 ![Screen capture 1](/assets/images/project.png)